GoMeta/leaderboard/README.md

 - **logo:** URL to a logo image
 - **description:** Description of the leaderboard

+ -*Returns an 'apikey' for this database to be used in subsequent calls.*

 ## /api/modify.php
 Modify an existing leaderboard:
 - **apikey:** API Key for this leaderboard